Want more information? Send e-mail to NEOC.

-5. Why is there a 3-Hour time limit?
-What should I do if I don't finish the Course?
+Why is there a 3-Hour time limit?
+What should I do if I don't finish the course?
 Or lose my finger-stick?

 The 3-hour time limit is for your safety.
-You must return to the finish before 3 hours after your start time, or before course closing time, whichever comes first.
+You must return to the finish within 3 hours of your start time, or before course closing time, whichever comes first.
 If you lose your finger-stick in the woods, simply punch your map using the pin-punch attached to every control stand.
 Even if you don't finish your course or you lose your finger-stick, you must check in at the timing computer to let us know you are out of the woods safely.
 If you do not check in, or are out longer than 3 hours, we will assume you are lost or injured and we will send out a search party.
 Some Parks even require us to contact the Police, so please be aware of the time.
 Wear a watch or carry your phone.

-6. I understand that NEOC is run by Volunteers.
-How can I Help?
+I understand that NEOC is run by volunteers.
+How can I help?

 All NEOC jobs, from Event Worker, Event Director and Course Setter to Meet Coordinator, Webmaster, President, and Treasurer are performed by volunteers.
 So we need your help.
 Jobs vary widely, so there is something for everyone.